Kalinga, Queensland: Geography

 Kalinga is predominantly flat, approximately 10 m above sea level.

 The M7 Airport Link passes under the suburb through a tunnel.

-The land use is predemoniantly residential with the remainder of the suburb being parks.
-It has a mix of small apartment blocks and houses, with some older style Queenslanders still extant.
+The land use is predominantly residential with the remainder of the suburb being parks.
+The suburb features a mix of small apartment blocks and standalone houses, with some older style Queenslanders still extant.

 History

 The name Kalinga derives from Aboriginal word Ngalinnga ("ngalin-nga"), probably from the Yuggera language, Turrbal dialect, meaning belonging to us.

 This area is notable for the original residence of Alfred Lutwyche, known as Kedron Lodge.

 On Saturday 8 October 1888, auctioneers Arthur Martin and Co offered 220 allotments for sale in the Kedron Park Estate, formerly part of the land owned by the then late Justice Alfred Lutwyche and in the vicinity of Park Road, Judge Road and Station Road.